chriskrycho/v5.chriskrycho.com/site/notes/2024/jj Tip Rebase All Branches Matching a Revset.md

 qualifiers:
     audience: |
         Software developers who use jj for version control (or are curious about it) looking to add new tricks to their toolkit.
-Assumes the Jujutsu bits; see [the docs] if this is confusing but you want to make it happen for you!
+Assumes the Jujutsu bits; see [the docs][docs] if this is confusing but you want to make it happen for you!

         [docs]: https://martinvonz.github.io/jj/latest/